cbaehr/christianbaehr.github.io/index.markdown

 <strong>Access to Sovereign Credit Markets and Trade Policy</strong>, with Layna Mosley. <br>

 <strong>Resource Curse in Reverse?
-Local Political Effects of Transitions from Fossil Fuels</strong>, with Alex Gazmararian, Tyler Simko, and Luke Sanford. <br>
+Local Political Effects of Transitions from Fossil Fuels</strong>, with Alex Gazmararian, Luke Sanford, and Tyler Simko. <br>

 <strong>Explaining Public Support for Special Interests</strong>, with Fiona Bare, Alex Gazmararian, and Vincent Heddesheimer. <br>